 Neponset River Greenway Council Meeting

 Join us for our monthly meeting as we discuss progress of construction of the Neponset Trail and other issues along the Neponset River Greenway with staff from the Mass.
-Department of Conservation and Recreation, which manages it, and concerned citizens from all of the neighborhoods along the Greenway.
+Department of Conservation and Recreation, which manages it, the police who patrol it, and concerned citizens.
 Our meetings are held on the first Wednesday of the month at rotating locations in communities of the Lower Neponset.
 The agenda is at

 Future Greenway Council meetings